SuperClaude-Org/SuperFlag_Framework/ARCHITECTURE.md

 ### Core Principle: Just-In-Time Context Injection

-Rather than loading all possible directives upfront, Context Engine injects precisely the needed context at runtime.
+Rather than loading all possible directives upfront, SuperFlag injects precisely the needed context at runtime.
 This approach parallels just-in-time compilation in programming languages - optimize when needed, not before.

 ### Scientific Foundation